Vantiq/vantiq-service-connectors/README.md

 `<service name>.<procedure name>`
  - `params` – the underlying parameters appropriate for the procedure invocation

 Response messages adopt the HTTP Codes by convention.
-Use 2xx for success, 300 or greater for errors.
+Use 2xx for success, 400 or greater for errors.

 ### Overall Protocol

-The following diagram represents the overall flow of messages between a service connector and VANTIQ.

-`<Add Image Here>`
+For the storage manager service connector requests always come from the VANTIQ server.
+Responses can be either a single message (*SvcConnSvrResponse*) or a larger number of messages in the case of some select operations.
+The VANTIQ server will continually process a series of response messages as being part of the select operation response until the connector indicates there is no more data (via the `isEOF` field in the response).

 ## Creating the Storage Manager Service Connector